What is Red River Scramble?

 Where should I ride?

-That mostly depends on interests and skill level.
+That mostly depends on your interests and skill level.
 Road-fairing riders won’t want to miss at least one loop around KY-715 and KY-77 to Sky Bridge and the Nada Tunnel, but there is additional riding to be had south of the Gorge.
-Hardcore Dual Sport riders will be sure to check out the Daniel Boone Backcountry Byway (DBBB), along with the White Sulfur OHV Trail, and potentially other portions of the Kentucky Adventure Tour (KAT).
-Beginner to intermediate Dual Sport riders will want to check out the gravel forest service roads inside Red River Gorge, and select portions of the DBBB; I recommend stopping to see Chimney Top Rock while you’re out on a ride.
+Hardcore Dual Sport riders will be sure to check out the Daniel Boone Backcountry Byway (DBBB), along with Red Bird Crest OHV, White Sulfur OHV Trail, and potentially other portions of the Kentucky Adventure Tour (KAT).
+Beginner to intermediate Adventure riders will want to check out the gravel forest service roads inside Red River Gorge, and select portions of the DBBB; I recommend stopping to see Chimney Top Rock while you’re out on a ride.
 I’ve covered more of the routes in detail, including maps here.

 Are there any maps of the area?

+I have put together downloadable “Adventure” and “Pavement” paper maps for your convenience.
+These maps are 18″x24″ if you want to print them out full-size at a local printing store.
 For tourists, hikers, and sightseers, there are a plethora of maps available, specific to Red River Gorge (like this one).
-REVER and Google Maps are also good resources for finding your way around, assuming you have a good internet connection; beware, cell service and data is often limited or non-existent throughout most of the gorge area.
-In addition to ride descriptions, I have also posted links to Rever Maps and GPX files on my “Where to Ride” post.
+REVER and Google Maps are also good resources for finding your way around, assuming you have a good internet connection; beware, cell service is often limited or non-existent throughout parts of the gorge area.
+In addition, to ride descriptions, I have also posted links to Rever Maps and GPX files on the “Where to Ride” page.